 Schema on Read:

 Hive is not a database because it does not keep data and schema together.
-Data is always stored on Hadoop distributed file system, Hive just imposes schema on top of that data that too while reading and that is why it is called schema on Read.
+Data is always stored on a Hadoop distributed file system, Hive just imposes schema on top of that data too while reading and that is why it is called schema on Read.

 SQL like Syntax:

 Apache Hive is built on top of Hadoop Framework development and it runs MapReduce jobs in the background.
-HQL queries are converted into Java program, which run as Mappers & Reducers on top of Hadoop to perform analysis.
+HQL queries are converted into Java programs, which run as Mappers & Reducers on top of Hadoop to perform analysis.